Linear rank-width of distance-hereditary graphs II. Vertex-minor obstructions: Introduction

-\begin{theorem} Let $p\ge 3$ be an integer and let $T$ be a tree.
+\begin{theorem} Let $p$ be a positive integer and let $T$ be a tree.
 Let $G$ be a graph such that every prime induced subgraph of $G$ has linear rank-width at most $p$.
 If $G$ has linear rank-width at least $40(p+2)\abs{V(T)}$, then $G$ contains a vertex-minor isomorphic to $T$. \end{theorem}

+A graph $G$ is \emph{distance-hereditary} if for every connected induced subgraph $H$ of $G$ and two vertices $v$ and $w$ in $H$, the distance between $v$ and $w$ in $H$ is the same as their distance in $G$.
+It is known that every prime induced subgraph of a distance-hereditary graph has size at most $3$~\cite{Bouchet88}.
+Together with this fact, our result implies that Conjecture~\ref{con:tree} is also true for distance-hereditary graphs.

-To prove this theorem, we essentially prove that for a fixed tree $T$, every graph admitting a split decomposition whose decomposition tree has sufficiently large path-width contains a vertex-minor isomorphic to $T$.
-Combined with a relation between the linear rank-width of such graphs and the path-width of their canonical decompositions, we obtain Theorem~\ref{thm:largelrw}.
-The vertex-minor relation is indeed necessary because there is a cograph (equivalently, a $P_4$-free graph) admitting a split decomposition whose decomposition tree has sufficiently large path-width~\cite{CorneilLB1981, GP2012}.
+To prove Theorem~\ref{thm:largelrw}, we essentially prove that for a fixed tree $T$, every graph admitting a canonical split decomposition whose decomposition tree has sufficiently large path-width contains a vertex-minor isomorphic to $T$.
+Combined with a relation between the linear rank-width of a graph and the path-width of its canonical split decomposition, we obtain Theorem~\ref{thm:largelrw}.
+We will obtain such a relation in Section~\ref{sec:pwofcanonicaltrees}.
+The vertex-minor relation cannot be replaced with the induced subgraph relation because there is a cograph admitting a canonical split decomposition whose decomposition tree has sufficiently large path-width~\cite{CorneilLB1981, GP2012}, but cographs have no $P_4$ as an induced subgraph.

-In the second part, we investigate the set of forbidden distance-hereditary vertex-minors for graphs of bounded linear rank-width.
+In the second part, we investigate the set of distance-hereditary vertex-minor obstructions for graphs of bounded linear rank-width.
+A graph is a \emph{vertex-minor obstruction} for graphs of linear rank-width $k$ if it has linear rank-width $k+1$ and every proper vertex-minor has linear rank-width $k$.
 Robertson and Seymour~\cite{RS2004} showed that for every infinite sequence $G_1, G_2, \ldots $ of graphs, there exist $G_i$ and $G_j$ with $i<j$ such that $G_i$ is isomorphic to a minor of $G_j$.
 In other words, graphs are \emph{well-quasi-ordered} under the minor relation.
-Interestingly, this property implies that for any class $\mathcal{C}$ of graphs closed under taking minors, the set of forbidden minors for $\mathcal{C}$ is finite.
+Interestingly, this property implies that for any proper class $\mathcal{C}$ of graphs closed under taking minors, the set of minor obstructions for $\mathcal{C}$ is finite.